HEALTH CONSULTANTS LLC

 Myelin: The Insulation System

 Myelin functions as the protective insulation surrounding nerve fibers.
-Damage to myelin may impair signal transmission and contribute to neurological dysfunction.

-Myelin maintenance depends upon:
+Healthy myelin maintenance depends upon:

 • Essential fatty acids